Global Well-Posedness and Long-time Asymptotics for the Defocussing Davey-Stewartson II Equation in $H^{1,1}(R^2)$: Introduction

-The results of Theorem \ref{thm:3} were first obtained by Kiselev \cite{Kiselev:1997} (see also \cite{Kiselev:2004}, Theorem 7), but with a \textquotedblleft small data\textquotedblright\ restriction and more stringent integrability and regularity assumptions.
+The results of Theorem \ref{thm:asy} were first obtained by Kiselev \cite{Kiselev:1997} (see also \cite[Theorem 7]{Kiselev:2004}).
+On the one hand, Kiselev's result treats both the focusing and defocussing DS\ II\ equations; on the other, he imposes a \textquotedblleft small data\textquotedblright\ restriction and more stringent integrability and regularity assumptions.
 Kiselev's analysis relies in part on separate asymptotic expansions of the solution $\nu_{1}(z,k,t)$ in the `exterior region' $\left\vert k-k_{c}\right\vert \geq t^{-1/4}$ and in the `interior region' $\left\vert k-k_{c}\right\vert <2t^{1/4}$ with matching in the transition region.

-In our proof, we remove Kiselev's small data restriction in the defocussing case and replace the asymptotic expansions with a finer analysis of the integral operator $M$ (see (\ref{eq:M})) used to solve (\ref{eq:nu.dbar.t}).
-Our analysis rests on scaling arguments and on the simple integration by parts formula (\ref{eq:ip.bug}) previously used by Bukhgeim \cite{Bukhgeim:2008} in his analysis of the inverse conductivity problem.
+In our proof, we remove Kiselev's small data restriction in the defocussing case and replace the asymptotic expansions with a finer analysis of the integral operator $M$ (see \eqref{M}) used to solve \eqref{nu.dbar.t}.
+Our analysis rests on scaling arguments and on the simple integration by parts formula \eqref{bug} previously used by Bukhgeim \cite{Bukhgeim:2008} in his analysis of the inverse conductivity problem.